As the desire for flexible scheduling and remote work becomes increasingly widespread, employers must adapt to remain competitive.

 - Stay Connected — There are several technology tools to help improve company culture to keep your remote employees in the loop.
 Creating a dedicated space to make special announcements like birthdays, company achievements, new hires, and employee recognition can help foster a stronger sense of community amongst employees.

 Remote workers desire the same level of attention as any in-office employee so it’s important to organize regular check-ins.
 Engage employees at a set time each morning through a quick instant message chat and organize regularly scheduled face-to-face meetings.
 These can be either weekly, monthly or quarterly depending on the nature of your business.

 Checking in with remote employees on a regular basis whether it be about what they’re working on in a given week, or an on-going mentorship program, helps employees feel connected to your organization, the work they’re delivering, as well as a sense of inclusion within your team.

 Additionally, because you can’t monitor remote employees’ daily behavior at work it can be easy to miss when an employee is losing engagement or struggling to produce.
 Regular check-ins can help prevent any issues growing into bigger problems.

 Communicate with your remote team on their preferred work schedules and which hours you expect them to be available.
-This can help avoid any miscommunication or lapses in productivity due to employees not being able to connect with one another.
-Utilizing instant messaging tool’s and features can also aid in monitoring remote employees availability.
-Green light or “active now” indicators show when someone is working and should be able to respond to messages.
+This can help avoid any miscommunication or lapses in productivity due to employees not being able to connect.
+Utilizing an instant messaging tool’s and features can also aid in monitoring remote employees availability.
+Greenlight or “active now” indicators show when someone is working and should be able to respond to messages.